Thathsarani-123/Automation-Project-1/README.md

 # Automation-Project-1
 A robust, maintainable automation framework designed for end-to-end testing of the FAO Schwarz website.
-This project leverages Selenium WebDriver, TestNG, and Allure to automate web and API tests, generate detailed reports, and ensure the quality and reliability of the FAO Schwarz online experience.
+This project leverages Selenium WebDriver, TestNG, and Allure to automate web and API tests, generate detailed reports, and ensure the quality and reliability of the PHP Travels online experience.